VJac15/Eclipse19-20/README.md

 under the turnRight and turnLeft methods).

 DoNothing method:
 after the driver presses play, the robot does nothing for two seconds.
-This can be changed if the robot goes over 30 seconds, but keep it at least one second.
+This can be changed (edit secs value when the function is called) if the robot goes over 30 seconds, but keep it at least one second.